Assineau River

 The Assineau River is a short river forming in central Alberta.
 The Assineau flows into Lesser Slave Lake, which flows out through the Lesser Slave River, a major tributary of the Athabasca River.
-The name for the river was in use by 1904.
+The name of the river was in use by 1904.
 It is suggested that Assineau is a version of the Cree word for nobody.

 The river forms in Grizzly Ridge Wildland Provincial Park and heads north towards Lesser Slave Lake.
 The river is bridged by Alberta Highway 2 and flows past the hamlet of Assineau, Alberta.